Jasonzzzz28/Transformer-QA/README.md

 ***Environment Setup For Model Serving, Evaluation and Monitoring***

-The following files are essential for setting up and running the entire application:
+Added the following files for setting up and running the entire serving and evaluation system:

 - **How To Run The Serving, Evaluation and Monitoring System**
   ```bash